Skip advert

 Advertisement - Article continues below

 The third-generation car came out in 2019 and it changed to front-wheel drive.
-The 1 Series had lost its unique selling point, and was now only a five-door hatch, but it remains one of the best cars in its class to drive.
+The 1 Series had lost its unique selling point, and was now only a five-door hatch, but it remained one of the best cars in its class to drive.
+This model was heavily updated in 2024, although BMW refers to it as the new fourth-generation model.

 Used BMW 1 Series (Mk2 2011-2019)